Ayahuasca Ceremony Guidelines

 At the Avatar Centre it is our goal and priority to provide for all of our guests, a safe and sacred space for each person to heal, learn and grow.
 Holding this space for all of our guests requires a great respect for and commitment to the sacred process that is this style of healing and medicine work.

 Throughout the process, our team of compassionate and experienced facilitators act as your link and bridge to both the healers and the wisdom of the Amazon, offering a daily presence and support both in and out of ceremony.
-Our facilitators are highly trained in the world of Ayahuasca, and various healing traditions, being able to offer balanced counsel, translation services when communications need to be made between participants and our healers, and encouragement throughout your healing process.
-Ayahuasca has a way of evoking and activating a higher state of awareness and a powerful intelligence, which has the power to reach deep into the psyche, drawing out with it a host of emotions, feelings, personal memories and even karmic and genetic memories(those passed down from previous generations), as part of an important process which allows an individual to work through dysfunction, trauma and imbalance.
+Our facilitators are highly trained in the world of Ayahuasca, and various healing traditions, being able to offer balanced counsel, translation services when communications need to be made between participants and our Spanish speaking healers/Curanderos, and encouragement throughout your healing process.
+Ayahuasca has a way of evoking and activating a higher state of awareness and a powerful intelligence, which has the power to reach deep into the psyche, drawing out with it a host of emotions, feelings, personal memories and even karmic and genetic memories(those passed down from previous generations or from past incarnations), as part of an important process which allows an individual to work through dysfunction, trauma and imbalance.
 Knowing how to face ones shadow side when it emerges is integral to ones process of transformation, both in ceremony and out.
-This is because the shadow resides deep within the sunconscious, in a place most avoid going, which is exactly why this work is so important.
-Most taking the path of least resistance, will resist the places which store emotions like guilt, pain, shame and dissapointment.
+This is because the shadow resides deep within the subconscious, in a place most avoid going, which is exactly why this work is so important.
+Most taking the path of least resistance, will resist the places which store emotions like guilt, pain, shame and disappointment.
 Facilitators savvy in this terrain, are able to compassionately encourage guests to not avoid these potentially difficult experiences, but rather to face them, explore them more deeply, or sometimes just to bare witness and observe the cycles of ones own experience and how it may be affecting ones behavior and ability to attract that which they want to attract into their life.

 Discussion On Ayahuasca